Rugby football: World Cups

-The Rugby League World Cup was the first World Cup of either of the Rugby codes and was first held in France in 1954, and as of 2013 occurs on a four-year cycle.
-It is an international tournament that is organized by the International Rugby League.
-The event is played in the league format and features the top 16 teams from around the world with three different winners recorded so far.
-Australia won the 2017 Rugby League World Cup, played in Australia, New Zealand and Papua New Guinea.
-The Kangaroos backed this up by winning the 2021 tournament also.
-The women's version of the Rugby League World Cup which is known as the Women's Rugby League World Cup, first held in 2000 and New Zealand won the inaugural tournament.
-There is the third Rugby League World Cup competition, which is known as the Wheelchair Rugby League World Cup.
-First held in 2008, it is played with wheelchair-bound teams and England won the inaugural tournament.
+The Rugby League World Cup was the first World Cup of either of the rugby codes and was first held in France in 1954.
+It is an international tournament that is organized by the International Rugby League on a four-year cycle.
+The event features the top 16 teams in the world with three different winners so far.
+Australia won the 2017 Rugby League World Cup, played in Australia, New Zealand and Papua New Guinea, and backed this up by winning the 2021 tournament.
+The Women's Rugby League World Cup was first held in 2000 and New Zealand won the inaugural tournament.
+The Wheelchair Rugby League World Cup, first held in 2008, is played by wheelchair-using teams and England won the inaugural tournament.

-The Rugby World Cup, which was first held in New Zealand and Australia in 1987, occurs every four years.
+In rugby union, the Rugby World Cup, which was first held in New Zealand and Australia in 1987, occurs every four years.
 It is an international tournament organized by World Rugby.
-The event is played in the union format and features the top 20 teams from around the world with four different winners recorded so far.
 South Africa won the 2023 Rugby World Cup, which was played in France.
-The women's version of the Rugby World Cup which is known as the Women's Rugby World Cup, first held in 1991 and the United States won the inaugural tournament.
+The Women's Rugby World Cup was first held in 1991 and the United States won the inaugural tournament.

-Since 2013, these two World Cups alternate every two years during the four-year period, with the exceptions of 2021 and 2026 for the RLWC.

-Rugby shirt

-Rugby shirts were formerly entirely made of cotton but are now made of synthetic fabric.
-This material has the advantage of not absorbing as much water or mud as cotton.
-Owing to the more aggressive nature of the game, rugby clothing, in general, is designed to be much more robust and hardwearing than that worn for association football.

-The rugby jerseys are slightly different depending on the type of rugby game played.
-The shirts worn by rugby league footballers commonly have a large "V" around the neck.
-The players in rugby union wear jerseys with a more traditional design, sometimes completely white (Cahors Rugby in France).
-The number of the player and his or her surname are placed on the upper back of the jersey (often name above number, with the number being significantly larger and more central), and the logo of the team on the upper left chest.

-Rugby betting

-With the popularity of rugby over the years, many betting establishments have made it possible for viewers of the game to place wagers on games.
-The various types of wagers that can be placed on games vary, however, the main types of bets that can be placed are as follows: